alexzautke/fhir-package-registry-pipeline/README.md

 You can specify the following options using the ["with" syntax](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepswith) in your GitHub Actions yml configuration:

  * SIMPLIFIER_USERNAME:
-   - description: 'Simplifier email address (not username), needed for running Quality Control checks.
+    description: 'Simplifier email address (not username), needed for running Quality Control checks.
 Please use GitHub Secrets for this variable.'
-   - required: true
+    required: true
  * SIMPLIFIER_PASSWORD:
-   - description: 'Simplifier password, needed for running Quality Control checks.
+    description: 'Simplifier password, needed for running Quality Control checks.
 Please use GitHub Secrets for this variable.'
+    required: true
+ * PACKAGE_FEED_REPO_PATH:
+   description: 'Relative path to the package feed repository, repository will be used to extract the package feed and store the FHIR package itself'
+   required: true
+ * PATH_TO_CONFORMANCE_RESOURCES:
+   description: 'Relative path to folder with conformance resources incl. package.json'
+   required: true
+ * BASE_URL_PACKAGE_FEED:
+   description: 'Base url incl. subpath of the FHIR package feed'
+   required: true
+ * PACKAGE_FEED_FILE_NAME:
+   description: 'Filename of the FHIR package feed which shall be updated'
+   required: true
+ * PATH_TO_PACKAGE_STORAGE:
+   description: 'Path to parent folder in which all packages are to be stored in Git'
-   - required: true
+   required: true